Third Annual YLD Comedy Night May 10

 .
 To donate items to the silent auction, please contact Abbie DuFrayne

 .
 All proceeds benefit the Philadelphia Bar Foundation.

-The program begins at 12 p.m. in the 11th floor Conference Center of Bar Association headquarters, 1101 Market St. Lunch is available for $7.50 for those who register in advance.
+The meeting begins at 12 p.m. in the 11th Floor Committee Room South of Bar Association headquarters, 1101 Market St. Lunch is available for $7.50 for those members who register in advance.
 Click here

 to RSVP for this program.

 The U.S. District Court for the Eastern District of Pennsylvania is holding its Federal Courts Law Day in Philadelphia, Allentown and Reading today (Thursday, May 8) to celebrate the rule of law, an independent judiciary and the role of the jury.
 Nearly 450 students are expected to participate.
 Under the direction of District Court Judge Cynthia M. Rufe, the Federal Courts Law Day will involve more than 50 volunteer lawyers and judges in 14 courtrooms at the three sites.
 Judge Rufe co-chairs the educational outreach efforts of the Court.